 Flight Delays Stall Fresh Veggies To Britain

-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 From London, Vicki Barker has this report on an industry that's been disrupted by the volcano.

-VICKI BARKER: On an unseasonably warm London afternoon, Gary Butterfield sprays cooling water on vine-ripened tomatoes, pale-green fennel bulbs, plump strawberries, papayas and pomegranates.
-The display tables outside Adamou and Sons Family Grocers are still bulging with produce.
-But that may change, Butterfield says, on his boss's next trip to the wholesale market.
+VICKI BARKER: On an unseasonably warm London afternoon, Gary Butterfield sprays cooling water on vine-ripened tomatoes, pale green fennel bulbs, plump strawberries, papayas and pomegranates.
+The display tables outside Adamou and Sons Family Grocers are still bulging with produce, but that may change Butterfield says, on his boss's next trip to the wholesale market.

 BARKER: Three hundred African farmers are dependent on him for their income, Piles says.
-Now, their goods are rotting in warehouses, and new arrivals are being turned away.
+Now, their goods are rotting in warehouses and new arrivals are being turned away.

-Mr. PILES: We're the conduit.
+PILES: We're the conduit.
 We are the very narrow conduit through which they have to market their products.
 So if we have problems, they will have problems.

 BARKER: With no cash coming in, he says his company - employing 3,000 people - could go under.

-For NPR News, I'm Vicki Barker in London.
+BARKER: For NPR News, I'm Vicki Barker in London.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.